XiansAiPlatform/XiansAi.PublicDocs/docs/3-agents/1-agent-types.md

-# Xians.ai Agents
+# Xians.ai Agent Tools

-Agents are **reusable** software components that perform specific tasks within your business process flows.
+Agents tools are **reusable** software components that perform specific tasks within your business process flows.
 They serve as building blocks that can be composed together to create complex workflows.

-## Activities vs Agents
+## Activities vs Agents Tools

-Activities sit in between the Flow and the Agent.
+Activities sit in between the Flow and the Agent Tools.
 The activity is responsible of following:

 - Initiating the agent by setting required parameters
 - Calling the agent and monitoring its progress